European shares stutter as US budget talks stall

 "It is clear the economic issues are not going to go away any time soon.
 Growth is going to be slow for a long period of time ... so I would be surprised if companies were anything other than cautious for 2013," he said.

-Investor nervousness over the earnings outlook for companies was reflected in a 6.1 percent drop in Carnival in heavy trade after the cruise line operator said advance bookings for 2013 were behind the previous year.
+Investors' nervousness over the earnings outlook for companies was reflected in a 5 percent drop in Carnival in heavy trade after the cruise line operator said advance bookings for 2013 were behind the previous year.

 * Keeps dividend unchanged after cut last year (Adds CEO comments, analyst reaction, shares)